-The risk corridor program based on Section 1342 of the ACA was effective for benefit years 2014 through 2016.
-The risk corridors program applied to Qualified Health Plans ("QHPs") in the individual and small group markets.

-The three-year reinsurance and risk corridor programs ended on December 31, 2016.
+The Company takes part in the federal risk adjustment program whereby premium adjustments are based on the risk scores of enrollers rather than the actual loss experience of the insured.
+The risk adjustment payables and receivables are accounted for as premium adjustments subject to redetermination.
+In addition to the risk adjustment amount, the federal government determines the user fee, which is treated as an assessment and recognized as an expense and liability when the premium subject to assessment is earned.
+The three-year reinsurance and risk corridor programs associated with the ACA ended on December 31, 2016.
 These programs were intended to protect against the negative effects of adverse selection, risk selection and to stabilize premiums during the implementation years of the ACA.
-In December 2020, HMO Blue as a member of the Risk Corridor Class Action Non-Dispute Sub-Class, received a risk corridor settlement of \$3,276 for the 2015 benefit year.
-There were no significant outstanding balances related to these programs as of December 31, 2021 and 2020.
+There were no significant outstanding balances related to these programs as of December 31, 2022 and 2021.
 Refer to Note 13 for details.